+- General Education Requirement Fulfillment: Social Sciences

-• Prerequisite: Approval of instructor
+- Prerequisite: Approval of instructor

-Offering: On demandInstructor: Staff
+- Offering: On-demand

+- Instructor: Staff

-ECON 493W Capstone in Economic Inquiry (1)
+ECON 493W Capstone in Economic Inquiry (4)

-In this course students experience the complete process of economic inquiry.
+In this course, students experience the complete process of economic inquiry.
 Within the context of a given economic theme or topic, students will be involved in framing a question for analysis.
 Then, drawing on the analytical and empirical skills acquired in the major, students will work with evidence and theoretical reasoning published in the economics literature to develop and refine their own arguments about the answer to this question.
 Students will be asked to communicate these arguments orally and in writing appropriate for academic audiences.

-• General Education Requirement Fulfillment: Writing centered; Social Sciences
+- General Education Requirement Fulfillment: Writing centered; Social Sciences - Prerequisite: ECON 363 and ECON 364 and either ECON 230 or ECON 350 or MATH 138 and

-• Prerequisite: ECON 230 and ECON 363 and ECON 364 and Junior or Senior standing
+Junior or Senior standing

+- Offering: Annually - Instructor: Staff

-ECON 498W Independent Research Seminar (1)
+ECON 498W Independent Research Seminar (4)

 Each student completes an independent research paper that builds on the theoretical pluralism developed in prior coursework.
-Drawing on the analytical and empirical skills acquired in the major, students independently develop a question of economic inquiry, work with evidence and theoretical reasoning published in the economics literature, develop and refine their own arguments on their chosen research question, and present, orally and in writing, the principle methods and conclusions of their independent research.
-This course will include production of multiple written drafts, as well as peer evaluation of other students' work.
+Drawing on the analytical and empirical skills acquired in the major, students independently develop a question of economic inquiry, work with evidence and theoretical reasoning published in the economics literature, develop and refine their own arguments on their chosen research question, and present, orally and in writing, the principal methods and conclusions of their independent research.
+This course will include the production of multiple written drafts, as well as peer evaluation of other students' work.
 Enrollment in this course requires advanced department approval of a research prospectus.

-General Education Requirement Fulfillment: Writing centered; Social Sciences

-• Prerequisite: ECON 493W and Senior standing and instructor consent
+- General Education Requirement Fulfillment: Writing centered; Social Sciences - Prerequisite: ECON 493W and Senior standing and instructor consent - Offering: Every semester - Instructor: Staff